 Keep an eye out for any merger & acquisition activity for the companies in your portfolios that may result in forced capital gains.
 Consider making a charitable donation to potentially reduce your tax liability.

-How it works: Publicly held stock is not the only option for charitable giving; donating privately held interests can be another suitable strategy.
+How it works: Donating non-publicly traded interests to a charity prior to divestiture can be another suitable strategy.
 If you have a family-owned business that you are looking to divest, donating a portion or all of the privately held interests to a charity prior to divestiture may have greater tax benefits than a private foundation.
 When using a donor-advised fund, this approach may also allow you to recommend multiple grants to different charities with just one asset and simplify what may be a complicated or emotional transaction.

-Other privately held interests for consideration include C-corp or S-corp shares, restricted stock, limited partnership interests, cryptocurrency, and some alternative investments.
+Other assets that may be non-publicly traded include C-corp or S-corp shares, restricted stock, limited partnership interests, cryptocurrency, and some alternative investments.

 Potential benefits: Not only is it possible to minimize capital gains exposure under this strategy, but it may also allow for a tax deduction for the current fair market value of the donated assets, rather than the original cost basis (a private foundation must use the cost basis).
 Like other strategies, it is especially beneficial for anyone on the verge of a higher tax bracket.

 Timing is important!
-The donation should occur before the sale of the asset.
+The donation should occur before the sale of the asset and the donor needs a third-party independent valuation.

 How it works: If you experienced a particularly high-income year, donating to a donor-advised fund may reduce your taxable income.
 This can be helpful if you’re on the threshold of a higher tax bracket or if your bracket is higher now than what you expect in the future.
 It may also work well when there is a unique event (e.g., a financial windfall or work bonus) that is not anticipated to repeat.
 Remember that with a donor-advised fund, your contributions may be invested and have the opportunity to grow tax-free, which could result in additional dollars for charity.